-So I had to try a new option this time.
-I found if you have large Oven Bags you can use those.
+You can use large Oven Bags to hold the turkey & Brine mixture.
 They also make Brining Bags.
 And if you can’t find any of those, we have even brined our turkey in a clean trash bag.
 Yes, the cheap black trash bags!

 After you double up the bags, roll down the edges to help keep the bags open and keep the walls of the bag up.
 Place the bags in a shallow roasting pan (just in case it leaks it can catch the liquid) Then add your turkey, breast side down.
 You want the breast to be submerged in the brine.

 Fill with the Turkey brine liquid.